MahmulP/LolosASN/README.md

-# LolosASN Repository
+# LolosASN Android App

-This repository contains the codebase for the LolosASN project, an educational platform designed to assist CPNS (Civil Servant Candidate) with a tryout feature.
+LolosASN is an Android application designed to assist CPNS (Civil Servant Candidate) with a tryout feature.

 ## Table of Contents